indirectjump/tc-spec-generator/snips/design_general__form_factors.md

 ## Form Factors
-_(Make sure to specify if it’s for desktop, tablet or phone, and if both portrait and landscape are required)_
+_Note: Make sure to specify if it’s for desktop, tablet or phone, and if both portrait and landscape are required_

 Please make sure your design supports these form factors: